 Screen printing is a much more viable option if you would like to have special effects on your t-shirts.
 Inks that puff-up, glow in the dark ink, and reflect light are options.
 Glossy, matte, metallic, glittering, and shimmering ink work as well.
 One drawback, though, is you can only use simple designs.
 You are also limited to about 1 or 2 colors.

 DTG offers much more variety when it comes to designs.
 Because of the way it prints, you can go crazy with your plans, and even apply photographs to your t-shirts!
-Unlike screen printing, DTG prints are smooth and feel more natural to wear.
+Unlike screen printing, consider direct to garment printing atlanta for lovely prints.